China's leadership challenge in new era: douse "inequality volcano"

 Development over the past few years has brought a two-lane highway and bridges to the once remote region, along with electricity.

-But the Yangs still have no running water, and food, education and medical expenses swiftly erode their meagre earnings from harvesting chilli peppers and corn on a tiny farm.
+But the Yangs still have no running water, and food, education and medical expenses swiftly erode their meager earnings from harvesting chilli peppers and corn on a tiny farm.

 Beijing set aside 415 billion yuan ($66.5 billion) over the past five years to fund minimum livelihood allowances for China's most needy, while welfare coverage -- including basic health insurance -- has broadened to include almost 95 percent of households, as have primary school fee waivers in more areas.